AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 |gcp| provides coverage analysis facilities through the |gcv| command-line
-tool. |gcv| relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself. |gem|
-provides such an environment, offering support for coverage assessments directly on the target code in cross configurations.
+tool. |gcv| relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself.
+For cross configurations, |gem| provides such an environment, offering support for coverage assessments directly on the target code in cross configurations.
 Hardware probes might be used as trace producers as well, provided trace data is converted to the format |gcv| expects.
+Some native configurations are supported as well, using host-specific wrappers to produce traces within the host environment (e.g. valgrind on Linux).

 |gcp| supports both source and object level coverage criteria: statement,
 decision, or mcdc coverage for the source level, and instruction or branch